English and Media

 Key Stage 5 (Sixth Form)

-We enter students for the A level in either English Literature or English Language and Literature at the end of Year 13.
-We also offer Media Studies, which currently has both AS and A2 exams.
+We enter students for the A level in English Literature, English Language and Literature or Media Studies at the end of Year 13.

 - English Language and Literature